MeltwaterArchive/lighter/README.md

 # Lighter
 [Lighter](https://en.wikipedia.org/wiki/Lighter_(barge)) solves the problem of automating deployments to [Marathon](https://github.com/mesosphere/marathon) and handling of differences between multiple environments.
+Given a heirachy of yaml files and environments Ligther can expand service config files and deploy them to Marathon.

+For even tighter integration into the development process Lighter can resolve Marathon config files from Maven and merge these with environment specific overrides.
+This enables continuous deployment whenever new releases or snapshots appear in the Maven repository.
+Optional version range constraints allows for example patches/minor versions to be rolled out continuously, while requiring a config change to roll out major versions.

 ## Environment Variables